A Look Back at Britney Spears and Sam Asghari's PDA-Packed Relationship (So Far)

 They then showed off their dance moves with Spears twirling in Asghari’s arms in a short, ruffled black dress as he dipped her.

 Their romantic holiday season continued into 2018.
-Asghari shared a cute video to Instagram apparently taken ahead of her final Las Vegas residency show on New Year’s Rockin’ Eve with Ryan Seacrest.
+Asghari shared a cute video to Instagram taken ahead of her final Las Vegas residency show.

 “Are you excited about 2018?” he asked Spears, to which she replied in the affirmative.